learningmatter-mit/surface-sampling/README.md

 ```
 The `LAMMPS_COMMAND` should point to the LAMMPS executable and might be found here `/path/to/env/bin/lmp`
 The `LAMMPS_POTENTIALS` directory should contain the LAMMPS potential files and might be found here `/path/to/env/lib/python3.11/site-packages/lammps/share/lammps/potentials/`.
 The `ASE_LAMMPSRUN_COMMAND` should point to the LAMMPS executable.
-More information can be found here [ASE LAMMPS](https://wiki.fysik.dtu.dk/ase/ase/calculators/lammpsrun.html).
+More information can be found here: [ASE LAMMPS](https://wiki.fysik.dtu.dk/ase/ase/calculators/lammpsrun.html).
 If the `pip` installed LAMMPS does not work, you might have to install LAMMPS from source.
-More information can be found here [LAMMPS](https://lammps.sandia.gov/doc/Build.html).
+More information can be found here: [LAMMPS](https://lammps.sandia.gov/doc/Build.html).

 You might have to re-open/re-login to your terminal shell for the new settings to take effect.